Mastodon

 Getting all of these working together is less complicated than it sounds.
 A good managed WordPress host will handle OPcache, object caching, and CDN setup as part of their platform, leaving you to configure only page caching via a plugin and browser caching via a plugin or hosting panel.
 The plugin configuration for page caching is usually a matter of enabling it and testing that your dynamic pages, cart, checkout, and user accounts are correctly excluded.

-Arcadia Servers includes OPcache, full-page caching, and CDN delivery on all hosting plans.
+Arcadia Servers includes OPcache and full-page caching on all hosting plans.
 You do not need to install and configure multiple plugins to get a properly cached WordPress site.
 See what's included in our WordPress hosting plans.

 When to Clear Your Cache